ASX quoted securities (retail)

 - With changes to prospectus requirements and technology advances, many of the previous costs associated with an issue of debt securities have been significantly reduced.
 This is particualry the case for issuers of Simple Corporate Bonds.

-- For more information, please review the document - "Simple Corporate Bonds - Simple facts..." from King&Wood Mallesons.
+- For more information, please review - "Simple Corporate Bonds - Simple facts..." from King&Wood Mallesons.

 3. Liquidity and term flexibility